swiftlang/swift-evolution/proposals/0333-with-memory-rebound.md

 We could do better with an improved version of `withMemoryRebound`.
-Since `CGPoint` values consist of a pair of `CGFloat` values, and `CGFloat` values are themselves layout-compatible with `Double` (when executing on a 64-bit platform):
+Since `CGPoint` values consist of a pair of `CGFloat` values, and `CGFloat` values are themselves layout-equivalent with `Double` (when executing on a 64-bit platform):
 ```swift
 var points = Array<CGPoint>(unsafeUninitializedCapacity: data.count/2) {
   buffer, initializedCount in